 Healing hurts, but the bad experiences are not a total loss.
 We can take them as an opportunity to value the good moments and to perceive the beauty in the smallest things which will allow us to really savor life.

 Pain helps us grow, we cannot avoid it or try to cover it up with distractions.
-It is there for a reason.
+It’s there for a reason.

-Embracing our wounds and paying attention to them allows them to heal faster and therefore allows us to avoid wallowing in our suffering and prolonging the unnecessary agony.
+Embracing our wounds and paying attention to them allows them to heal faster and therefore, we can avoid wallowing in our suffering and prolonging the unnecessary agony.